hapv3/neural-compiler/docs/neural_ai_full_support_implementation_plan.md

 - Descriptors contain absolute 32-bit addresses.
 - There is no model, binding, or constant region abstraction.
 - There is no per-channel quantization command.
-- There are no complete linebuffer, pointwise, depthwise, AFU, or Spatz commands.
+- There are no complete linebuffer, depthwise, AFU, or Spatz commands; the current pointwise path reuses GEMM32 rather than introducing a separate pointwise command.
 - DMA handlers wait immediately after submission, so DMA and compute do not overlap.
 - Rolling-buffer commands primarily validate bookkeeping and do not create